-Our Sarasota - Bradenton clients ask us "aren't they just flying rats?" or they often assume they are some type of bird.
+Our Sarasota, Parrish, and Bradenton clients ask us "aren't they just flying rats?" or they often assume they are some type of bird.
 The truth is, bats are mammals.
 There are more than 1,200 species of bats and they make up about one-fifth of all mammal species.
 They range from the world's smallest mammal, the tiny bumblebee bat that weighs less than a penny, to giant flying foxes with six-foot wingspans.
 You will not find any vampire bats in Florida or the United States for that matter.
 Only three species of bats are actually vampires and they are all only found in Latin America.
 They really do feed on blood although they lap it like kittens rather than sucking it up as commonly thought with vampires.

 Bats are a benefit to Florida residents by providing free pest control.
 Bats prey on large amounts of annoying night-flying insects such as mosquitoes and gnats.
 More than two-thirds of bat species hunt insects and they have an enormous appetite.
 A single little brown bat can eat up to 1,000 mosquito-sized insects in a single hour.
 A pregnant or nursing female bat typically eats her entire body weight in insects each night.
 They also eat other insects that feed on commercial plants.
 Bats help to pollinate the ecosystem.
 A few of the commercial products that depend on bat pollinators for wild or cultivated varieties include: bananas, avocados, dates, figs, peaches, durian, cloves, cashews, carob and balsa wood.